Sacred Heart University Establishing John Moriarty Institute for Ecology and Spirituality in Dingle, Ireland

 The institute will be housed in SHU’s new campus building in Dingle, a former Christian Brothers school.
 “Although the school has been abandoned for about 15 years, it has good bones,” Roney said.
 “Completion of the purchase of the property should be done before the end of 2017.”
 The new building will enable students and researchers to use library and archival materials, as well as shared space for offices and classrooms.

 Cautin said this endeavor fits with SHU’s overall mission.
 “Sacred Heart is committed to developing the whole person— intellectually, socially, emotionally, ethically, spiritually—and this speaks directly to the mission of the Institute,” she said.

-The institute has a virtual presence already, at www.johnmoriartyinstitute.org, and a lecture series has been formalized, with the inaugural lecture set for Nov.
-28, 2017.
-Next June, 4-12, 2018, Higgins and Ahearn will lead an Adult Educational Tour entitled “In the Footsteps of John Moriarty” with 20-25 people who will see key environmental sites and consider their connection with nature.
+The institute has a virtual presence already, at www.johnmoriartyinstitute.org.
+On June 4-11, 2019, Higgins and Ahearn will lead an Adult Educational Tour entitled “In the Footsteps of John Moriarty” with 20-25 people who will see key environmental sites and consider their connection with nature.

 Higgins is deeply impressed with Moriarty—the way his thinking spans disciplines, his concern about climate change, his intellectuality and spirituality.
 “A significant number of our graduates have Irish stock, and Ireland has nostalgic appeal, which allows us to situate their Hibernianism.
 But the appeal is just as great for others, as Moriarty is a global thinker who happens to be Irish.
 This is not an ethnically exclusive undertaking and is more so tied to an internal presence and spiritual focus,” Higgins said.